m4ld3r/NickMalder073/README.md

 About Me:
 </h3>

-- My name is Baturin Nilita and I'm beginner DevOPS from Krasnodar, Russia
+- My name is Baturin Nikita and I'm beginner DevOPS from Krasnodar, Russia.

-- :telescope: I’m studing in KubSU University on faculty of Physics and learning DevOps and DevSecOps
+- :telescope: I’m studing in KubSU University on faculty of Physics, also I learning DevOps and DevSecOps.

 - :zap: In my free time, I solve problems on CleenCodeGame, Hackerrank, Leetcode, https://programming-challenges.jeremyjaydan.dev/ and read SF.